A framework for schools navigating AI

 I lead AI integration at Cambridge School of Bucharest and hold the AIGP certification from IAPP.
 I deliver keynotes and workshops for schools and conferences internationally, have written bestselling books on AI in education, and present a monthly show on AI in the classroom on Teachers Talk Radio.

 Limited cohort.
-2026–27 places open August.
+Places open for 2026–27.

 10+